Auburn-5650-6650-Fall-2023/auburn-5650-6650-fall-2023.github.io/index.md

 # Before you start

 This repository hosts the course material for Math 5650/6650: **Nonlinear Optimization** at Auburn University.
-The class will use the textbook written by Jorge Nocedal and Stephen Wright, *Numerical Optimization*, 2nd Edition.
+The course will use the textbook written by Jorge Nocedal and Stephen Wright, *Numerical Optimization*, 2nd Edition.

-This course involves both basic optimization theory and programming.
+Both basic optimization theory and programming are required.
 The prerequisites for the theory part are

 - Linear Differential Equations (2650)
 - Topics in Linear Algebra (2660)